 Bridging the Gap Between Agency and Community

-We discovered that small business are indeed paralyzed by anxiety and a sense of urgency.
+We discovered that small business owners are indeed paralyzed by anxiety and a sense of urgency.
 Their biggest fear of losing their business is posed by disasters such as employee instability, renovations and scaffolding, traffic congestion, competition, and increases in rent, rather than natural disasters or other external emergencies.
 Hence, in order for change to occur, it needs to be internalized and not imposed from the outside.
 Small business owners want to make their own decisions.
-Advice from outside of their community is not trusted or followed if it requires they significantly change their operations.
+Advice from outside of their community is not trusted or followed if it requires significantly changing their operations.
 The urgency to act and the consequential action plan must come from within—from the community itself.

 In our solution, the gap between communities is diminished, communication is established, and the needs of both groups are bridged.
-Small business owners often won’t build continuity plans because they are not well-informed and because the people who advised them to do so are neither part of their community nor have much invested in it.
+Small business owners often won’t build continuity plans because they are not well-informed and because the people who advise them to do so are neither part of their community nor have much invested in it.